Compact fluorescent lamps (CFL bulbs) first emerged on the lighting market as a more energy-efficient alternative to the incandescent light bulb.

 The most common reason people use compact fluorescent bulbs is to save energy.

-Unless you are an extreme pragmatist, you won’t want to use a CFL bulb in the vintage chandelier hanging above your dining room table.
+You probably don’t want to use a CFL bulb in the vintage chandelier hanging above your dining room table.
 However, there are some other applications for these lamps that you see quite often.

 Recessed cans are used in both hospitality and residential setting.
 It's common to see 2700K CFLs used quite a bit in these cans.
 Why?
 Because the “funny” looking lamp itself isn’t exposed for the world to see but you’re still saving energy and creating a warm atmosphere.